spatie/data-transfer-object/README.md

 }
 ```

-Since PHP 7.4 introduced typed properties, you can type the properties with the new, built-in syntax.
-Their values will be validated against the given type and a TypeError will be thrown if the value does not comply with it.
+Since PHP 7.4 introduced typed properties, you can use the new, built-in syntax.
+Their values will be validated against the given type and a `TypeError` will be thrown if the value does not comply with it.

 * **NOTE:** Watch out for the upcoming release of PHP 8.
 More typing features are on the way!